sanger/crawler/README.md

 ### Docker

 If you do not have root access pyodbc will not work if you use brew.
 Using the docker compose you can set up the full stack and it will also set the correct environment variables.

+To run the database dependencies used by Crawler and also Lighthouse:

+    cd ./dependencies
+    docker-compose up -d

+The `-d` is optional and runs the containers in the background.
+If you want to observe the logs in real time or just prefer to keep the process going in another terminal, exclude the option.
+If you've already used the option and want to shut the databases back down, you can do so with:

+    docker-compose down

+from within the `dependencies` directory.

-To build the containers:
+To build and run the container for Crawler, run from the root of the repository:

     docker-compose up